MistyFromReboot/Mini-WinFE/Projects/Cache/Programs/wimlib/x64/README.WINDOWS.txt

 depend on any DLLs other than standard Windows DLLs.
 If you want to do this, install the following additional Cygwin packages:

-    - p7zip         (category "Archiver")
+    - p7zip         (category "Archive")
     - autoconf      (category "Devel")
     - automake      (category "Devel")
     - git           (category "Devel")
     - libtool       (category "Devel")
     - nasm          (category "Devel")
-    - pkg-config    (category "Devel")
     - ghostscript   (category "Graphics")
     - wget          (category "Web")

-Then, in a Cygwin terminal, clone the git repository, checkout the wimlib version you want, bootstrap the repository, and run the Windows release script:
+Then, in a Cygwin terminal, clone the git repository, checkout the wimlib version you want (if you don't want to build the latest master branch), bootstrap the repository, and run the Windows release script:

     git clone git://wimlib.net/wimlib
     cd wimlib
-    git checkout v1.13.0
-    ./bootstrap
+    git checkout v1.13.5  # example only; omit if building the master branch ./bootstrap
     ./tools/make-windows-release x86_64

 The release script will download and build libxml2 and winpthreads as static libraries, then build wimlib, then do some final tasks and bundle the resulting files up into a ZIP archive.
-If successful you'll end up with a file like "wimlib-1.13.0-windows-x86_64-bin.zip", just like the official releases.
+If successful you'll end up with a file like "wimlib-1.13.5-windows-x86_64-bin.zip", just like the official releases.
 For 32-bit binaries just use "i686" instead of "x86_64".